San Francisco VA Health Care System

 Jia F. Li, MBA | 415-750-2042

-Ms. Li holds a bachelor’s degree in Physiology from the University of California, Davis; and an MBA from San Francisco State University.
+Prior to joining the VA, Ms. Li has extensive experience in the private health care sector serving as Director of Operations in several Health Care Systems.
+She holds a BS in Physiology from the University of California, Davis and an MBA from San Francisco State University.

 Bruce Ovbiagele, MD, MSc, MAS, MBA | 415-750-2047

 Chief of Staff